 Course Assessment Information

-There are two course intakes for 2018, available in February and June.
+There are two course intakes, available in February and June.

 Duration and dates